adiy55/1SB-Final-Project/README.md

 -------------

 ### Honorable Mentions:
-1. Hands-On Machine Learning (Second Edition) by Aurélien Géron manages to simplify complex theories and gives hands-on examples with Python implementations.
+1. Hands-On Machine Learning (Second Edition) by Aurélien Géron manages to simplify complex theories and give hands-on examples with Python implementations.
 2. The Joblib library (which was also recommended in the book mentioned above) provides a way to save and load data, models, predictions, etc. This library is perfect for large datasets that take a long time to run and provided an efficient way to save and load my progress.
 Evidently, this helped me save time and I was able to perform more thorough model tuning and training!

 ***Note: More resources are listed in the end of each notebook.***